 (1) Any ERCOT Member, Market Participant, PUCT Staff, the Reliability Monitor, the NERC Regional Entity, the IMM, or ERCOT may comment on the ROS Report.
 Comments submitted in accordance with the instructions on the ERCOT website, regardless of date of submission, shall be posted on the ERCOT website and distributed to the committee (i.e., ROS and/or TAC) considering the RRGRR within three Business Days of submittal.

+(2) The comments to the ROS Report will be considered at the next regularly scheduled ROS meeting that is at least six days from the posting date.
+Comments posted less than six days prior to the next regularly scheduled ROS meeting may be considered at the discretion of the ROS.

-(2) The comments on the ROS Report will be considered at the next regularly scheduled ROS or TAC meeting where the RRGRR is being considered.
+(3) For TAC, the comments to the ROS Report will be considered at the next regularly scheduled TAC meeting where the Revision Request is being considered.